 The USDA warns against adding any of the following ingredients to canned foods:

-Other than pasta and rice becoming mushy, the reason you shouldn’t add these ingredients into the jar is because they slow the penetration of heat through the food – so processing these foods at the right time and pressure might still generate insufficient heat to kill bacteria (you know, deadly botulism).
+Other than pasta and rice becoming mushy, the reason you shouldn’t add these ingredients into the jar is that they slow the penetration of heat through the food – so processing these foods at the right time and pressure might still generate insufficient heat to kill bacteria (you know, deadly botulism).

 For the same reason, you should not pressure can mashed potatoes or pumpkin pulp – but you can cube them for canning and mash them after opening.

 Pressure canning does not require specific recipes.
 The process raises the temperature of the food inside the jars to a point that is high enough to kill bacteria and inactivate the spores that can grow into deadly Botulism.
 The key to pressure canning is not the recipe but the processing time and consistency (thickness) of the food.
 With a few exceptions (see “don’t can me” sidebar), you can safely pressure can your own, or our, recipes.
 To figure out the processing time, look up each ingredient in the pressure canning processing chart, and use the time for the longest-cooking ingredient.
-Overly-thick or dense recipes cannot be properly processed- the box below outlines which ingredients to exclude.
+Overly-thick or dense recipes cannot be properly processed- the sidebar outlines which ingredients to exclude.

 So, let’s say you want to make a monster batch of the classic Bolognese pasta sauce to store away in pint jars.
 The recipe calls for ground meat and pancetta (75 minutes processing time) and veggies like carrots, onions and celery (25 minutes) and tomato sauce (35 minutes).
 The longest processing time is for the meat so that is how long you should process the sauce (75 minutes).
 We used a “trick” sample recipe because it also calls for cream – leave it out of the jars.
 Splash it into the sauce when you’re reheating it before serving!